tichzvidzayi/PointOfSale/README.md

-# Point of Sale Application.
+# Point of Sale Application

 ## Overview